 Thank you for reading this guide!
 We hope you found it useful and that you'll have many great experiences with your accommodation here at St Andrews - complete with hosting many a potluck, getting Christmas cards from your neighbour and being on good terms with your landlord.

-As always, please get in touch with any kind of issue regarding your accommodation and keep an eye out for our How to Rent Talks and drop-in sessions on our Facebook Page www.facebook.com/StAndrewsSRCAccommodationTeam/
+As always, please get in touch (helphub@) with any kind of issue regarding your accommodation.